habedi/PracticalMachineLearning/README.md

 * [MOSES](http://www.statmt.org/moses): "Moses is a statistical machine translation system that allows you to automatically train translation models for any language pair." - Moses's website
 * [Parallel Python](https://www.parallelpython.com/): A Python module for parallel execution of code on SMP and Cluster environment
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/): A handy Python library to digest almost anything from World Wild Web
+* [Wordbatch](https://github.com/anttttti/Wordbatch): A library for parallel feature extraction on textual data(and potentially other complex data types)

 ## My Favourites